kneth/FunStuff/README.md

 ------------
 GNU Parallel is a program for running command-line tools in parallel.

 map.pl and reduce.pl implement a Map/Reduce analysis of the flight data set.
 You run the analysis using the command:

     cat On_Time_Performance_1H2012.csv | parallel --pipe --blocksize 64M ./map.pl | ./reduce.pl

 LEGO
 ----
 Various experiments with LEGO Mindstorm.
+Most of these experiments have been published in Alt om DATA.

 Comal